 If not by those who distrust the industry, prepaid debit cards would be used by those who believe they can’t afford to keep minimum balances deposited in a bank to avoid costly monthly fees.

 The fees for using prepaid debit cards often end up higher, but seem less of a burden day-to-day.
 This is the fast food effect.
 When you can’t put together $70 to buy groceries for the week for your family on any particular day, you buy $15 in fast food for the family, which lasts a meal.
 It costs more in the long-run, but the $15 is manageable on any particular day while the $70 is not.
-Prepaid debit cards operate on the same principal.
+Prepaid debit cards operate on the same principle.
 Despite the availability of free checking accounts as well as free interest-bearing savings accounts, customers are often subjected to unexpected fees and minimum required balances that make the accounts and their potentiality for a lack of costs seemingly out of reach.

 When you deposit money into a checking or savings account at a bank, including legitimate online banks, you can be sure of several things: